JHM Charitable Foundation (John and Hasmik Mgrdichian Foundation)

 • American University of Armenia: Hasmik Mgrdichian Endowed Scholarship for female students in science and technology

-• Community Infrastructure: Funding for community centers and medical clinics in Artsakh villages including Tsovategh and Herher
+• Community Infrastructure: Funding for community centres and medical clinics in Artsakh villages including Tsovategh and Herher

-• Culinary Education: Support for renovation of historic Gyumri market into international culinary school
+• Gyumri Market Culinary School: Co-funding (alongside EU grant and other donors) for renovation of historic Gyumri market into international culinary school

 What They Don't Fund

-While specific exclusions are not publicly documented, the foundation's focus on Armenian communities and Los Angeles organizations indicates funding outside these geographic and cultural parameters is unlikely.
+While specific exclusions are not publicly documented, the foundation's focus on Armenian communities and Los Angeles organisations indicates funding outside these geographic and cultural parameters is unlikely.

 Governance and Leadership